Falling

 The book ends with Bill happily reunited with his unscathed family at a new, temporary home, which means the only lasting consequence of the whole story besides a gun wound that will take some months to heal is that, since his last house blew up, Bill has to pay rent now.
 This is a book where the good guys – the proud, patriotic Americans – win the day, while the villains – the hurtful Kurdish people – die.
 The plane is hijacked, its pilot is shot and nothing less than two poison canisters are thrown at the passengers, but the only fatalities are the Kurds and an unlucky politician who was near Bill’s house when it blew up.

 There’s a scene in the climax about a baseball game that is so absurd it almost works as self-parody.
 To extend the suspense of what will happen with the wounded Bill – will he be able to land the plane safely?
 Spoilers: he will – the narrative shifts the focus to the people at a stadium during a baseball game.
 They are notified that they are the terrorist’s target and the plane is just minutes away from the stadium, but instead of evacuating the place, the players decide to continue the game while Frank Sinatra plays on the speakers.
-While the Kurds despaired and decided to commit a terrorist act, Americans are resolute when faced with death, they keep doing their jobs and proudly performing their roles in society.
+While the Kurds despaired at their situation and decided to commit a terrorist act, Americans are shown to be resolute when faced with death, they keep doing their jobs and proudly performing their roles in society.
 “See, that’s where these guys miscalculated.
 They misunderstood duty,” Carrie explains to everyone Saman’s mistake.

 Bill is not the only hero of the story, though, as Jo, his flight attendant, is even more badass, managing to contain the damage from the two poison canisters thrown in the plane using only utensils found onboard.
-And she does this while also maintaining order when dealing with the panicked passengers.
+And she does this while also maintaining order when dealing with panicked passengers.

 Structurally, Falling is the classic modern Dan Brown style of thriller.
 Chapters are short and simple, ending in cliffhangers designed to keep the reader glued to the pages, postponing the resolution to the rising action.
 One chapter ends with an FBI agent running to intercept a man handing flyers before the guy knocks on Hoffman’s door, where Carrie is being kept prisoner.
 Will the FBI’s cover be blown by the guy or not?
 We must discover somewhere in the next chapter – “somewhere” because the next one doesn’t continue the action right away; it changes its point of view to tease us and prolong the suspense.